chriskormaris/NeuralNetworksInNumPy/README.md

 Programming Language: Python

 The Neural Networks implemented here are CNNs (Convolutional Neural Networks) that classify given data to multiple categories.
-The learning method is supervised, because during training labeled data are used.
+The learning method is supervised, because during training, labeled data are used.

 Slightly based on code from this repository: <a href="https://github.com/dennybritz/nn-from-scratch">Implementing a Neural Network from Scratch in Python</a>